playX18/asmkit/README.md

 `#![no_std]` assembler library.

 # Features
-- X86, RISC-V, and ARM (WIP) assemblers
+- X64, RISC-V, PPC, and ARM (WIP) assemblers
 - Small and portable library.
 - Tiny amount of dependencies:
     - `libc`, `intrusive-collections`: for JIT support